 Traverse City, Mich., June 29, 2023 – The Hagerty Drivers Foundation, a 501 (c) (3) nonprofit organization, debuts documentary on the history of the Chrysler Turbine Car.

+Link: https://youtu.be/fOIrB1fwVPc

 The film The Chrysler Turbine Car: Engineering a Revolution traces Chrysler’s groundbreaking efforts beginning in the 1950s to disrupt the automotive industry with their multimillion-dollar turbine research program.
 With the economy booming, the jet age at its peak, and the Jetsons representing the model TV family, Americans expected a marvelous cutting-edge future.
 The Chrysler Corporation was the only company with the gumption to double down and deliver the closest thing to a REAL jet car for the masses.
 Steve Lehto, turbine historian and author of Chrysler’s Turbine Car: The Rise and Fall of Detroit’s Coolest Creation and comedian, car collector, and Chrysler Turbine owner, Jay Leno are just two of the many people that provide insight into this fascinating endeavor.
 Told from the point of view of the engineers and mechanics that were responsible for the program and historians that have spent decades researching this incredible aspect of American automotive history, the film preserves the important story of Chrysler’s attempt to re-write the rules to automotive transportation.